 What types of animal do you use at Cambridge?

-The majority of the animals we use are mice.
-Where lower order animals are not suitable, we use a small number of other animals, such as rats and Xenopus frogs, as well as non-human primates, namely marmosets and macaques.
+The majority of the animals we use are mice and zebrafish – they make up 97% of all procedures at Cambridge.
+Where these species are not suitable, we use a small number of other animals, such as xenopus frogs, rats and sheep, as well as non-human primates, namely marmosets.